AModoMio

 An Italian in New York

 It was in the 1970s when Marcella Polini-Hazan - more by chance - made Italian cuisine and flair popular in the USA.
 When she emigrated to New York in 1956 out of love, she had rarely cooked before.
 Until then, she had been spoiled by the cooking skills of her mother and grandmother, as is usual in Italy.
-As far as food was concerned, New York was a sobering experience: there were no markets or small shops selling colourful, fresh fruit and vegetables, no fishermen at the harbour unloading branzino, monkfish or tuna fish for customers.
+As far as food was concerned, New York was a sobering experience: no markets or small shops were selling colorful, fresh fruit and vegetables, and no fishermen at the harbor unloading branzino, monkfish, or tuna fish for customers.
 There were supermarkets and frozen food.

 roast lemon chicken